walterhiggins/WMPJS/book-outline.md

     [0] 'Sheep'
     [1] 'Cow'
-    [2] 'Cat'     <=== New item inserted
+    [2] 'Cat'     <--- New item inserted
     [3] 'Pig'
     [4] 'Chicken'
     [5] 'Horse'

 You can see that the new item is inserted at position 2 and that the indexes for all of the items after position 2 have changed.
 'Pig' is bumped from index 2 to index 3, 'Chicken' from index 3 to index 4 and so on.
-The *splice()* function lets you insert items anywhere in an array.
+The *splice()* method lets you insert items anywhere in an array.
 The first parameter is the position you want to insert the items, the second parameter is how many items you want to remove - if you're only inserting items then leave this as 0, and the third and subsequent parameters are the items you want to insert.
 You can insert one or more items at a time:

     /js farmAnimals.splice( 1, 0, "Ocelot", "Wolf" );

 This is what the array would look like after running the above command:

     [0] 'Sheep'
-    [1] 'Ocelot'  <=== New items inserted
+    [1] 'Ocelot'  <--- New items inserted
-    [2] 'Wolf'    <=== New items inserted
+    [2] 'Wolf'    <--- New items inserted
     [3] 'Cow'
     [4] 'Cat'
     [5] 'Pig'
     [6] 'Chicken'
     [7] 'Horse'

 Now let's say we want to remove some items from an array.
 The list of farm animals we've constructed so far is starting to look crowded and there are definitely some animals in that list which shouldn't be there (Wolves and farm animals don't mix).
-As hinted at previously, the *splice()* function can also be used to *remove* items from the array.
+As hinted at previously, the *splice()* method can also be used to *remove* items from the array.
 Let's start by removing the 'Cat' item from the array:

     /js farmAnimals.splice( 4, 1 );